MCMC-Correction of Score-Based Diffusion Models for Model Composition: Background

+For U\!-HMC we augment the state with momenta $\vek{v}^\tau \sim \normal{0, M_t}$ (diagonal mass $M_t$), and propose a new state by applying $\ell_t$ leapfrog steps of size $\varepsilon_t$ under the same score field.
+Writing for the leapfrog map (which in our case is defined with the score $\nabla_x \log \pEbm(\x,t)$ as potential gradient), the kernel for $\x$ is given implicitly by this deterministic proposal after marginalizing out $\mathbf{v}$.
+In practice, we may perform $L_t$ such proposals per diffusion step $t$.

-As $\mcSteps$ grows, the Langevin samples will converge to the target distribution, but only for infinitesimal step sizes $\langStep_t$.
-The error stemming from using a larger step size can be handled with an extra Metropolis--Hastings (MH) correction \cite{metropolis1953mh,hasting1970mh}.
+These methods are called unadjusted since, as $\mcSteps$ grows, the Markov chains converges to the target distribution only in the limit of infinitesimal step sizes.
+By adding, for instance, a Metropolis--Hastings (MH) correction step, we can sample with larger step sizes and still converge to the target distribution~\citep{metropolis1953mh,hasting1970mh}.
 With the correction, we sample a candidate $\xCand \sim \mcKern{\cdot \mid \x^\tau}$ and accept it as the new iterate with probability

-That is, we set the new iterate $\x^{\tau+1} = \xCand$ with probability $\acc$, otherwise $\x^{\tau+1} = \x^\tau$.
-Note that the model $\pEbm$ appears in the acceptance probability as a ratio meaning that we do not require a normalised density to compute $\acc$, since the normalisation constant cancels out.
-In terms of an EBM, we have